 On a smaller scale, there are also apps you can use to make sure everyone feels acknowledged.
 This includes BirthdayBot, which keeps track of everyone's birthdays, and TeamStack, which allows employees to list who was most helpful to them in a certain week.

-Provide A Place for Feedback
+Provide a Place for Feedback

 Managing the HR side of business can be incredibly complicated, and often, the traditional process of submitting tickets to the HR department can deter people from giving feedback.

-One way to get around this is by providing your team with a way to discretely or anonymously submit small complaints or feedback.
+One way to get around this is by providing your team with a way to discreetly or anonymously submit small complaints or feedback.
 This can be as simple as a sealed box to slip paper in or an email address that employees can send concerns to.

 But there are also several digital tools you can use to take care of this process for you.
 This includes Spoke, an adaptable chatbot that answers employee questions, and OfficeAmp, which serves as a ticketing system for employee requests and questions.

-Keep Track of Employee Morale and Wellbeing
+Keep Track of Employee Morale and Well-Being

-It can be hard to keep track of each employee’s wellbeing, and there’s often not an easy way to do it.
+It can be hard to keep track of each employee’s well-being, and there’s often not an easy way to do it.
 Going up to employees and asking them how they’re doing probably won’t get you a truthful answer, and it can make everyone involved uncomfortable.

 Instead, use tools like Moodbit, which checks your team’s emotions in real-time, and Leo, which asks employees different questions every week and collects anonymous feedback.
 This can allow you to give your team the support they need and fix problems before they become even bigger issues.